myoung325/glpistats/README.md

 * **Quick Insights Dashboard:** A high-level executive summary that dynamically filters based on your selected date range.
 Instantly view key performance indicators including your Same-Day Resolution Rate, Busiest Day of the Week, Keep Up Ratio (Opened vs. Closed), Mean Age of Open Tickets, and your Top 5 Quickest/Slowest Categories.
 * **Resolution Time Statistics:** A powerful built-in stats engine automatically calculates the Mean, Median, and Standard Deviation (in days) for all closed tickets.
 * **Deep-Dive Metric Tables:** Instantly view performance metrics Overall, By Entity, and By Category (sorted by volume) in responsive tables to easily identify bottlenecks, inconsistent resolution times, and extreme outlier tickets.
-* **Custom Date Ranges & Intervals:** Filter your data by specific start and end dates, and view time-series data grouped by Daily, Weekly, Monthly, or Yearly intervals.
+* **Custom Date Ranges & Intervals:** Filter your data by specific start and end dates, and view time-series data grouped by Daily, Weekly, Bi-Weekly, Monthly, or Yearly intervals.
 * **Export-Ready Visuals:** Graphs are generated with built-in titles and clean, auto-centering legends—perfect for saving and sharing in team meetings or reports.
 * **Customizable Canvas Size:** Easily adjust the width and height of the generated graph to fit your specific display or reporting needs.
 * **Chart Mode - Tickets Opened:** A standard bar chart showing the volume of incoming tickets over time.